alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

 There were 23 of us, including me.
 We spent some half hour introducing ourselves before the training started.
 I remember about a tester that came to the workshop "wanting to know more about this testing methodology".
 Jason's answer was priceless: "I'm sorry but you came to the wrong place: this is not about testing".
 (See more on this topic [here][tdd-is-not-a-good-name])

-At 10:00 sharp, [Jason Gorman][jason-gorman] started a set of slides explaining what TDD is about, including:
+At 10:00 sharp, he started a set of slides explaining what TDD is about, including:

   * productivity:
     * no company is willing to give you a "get out of jail free" card to get out of the productivity zone